Core-RJ/GUI-version-of-Color-BW-Separator-for-PDF/README.md

---This is the desctiption file from the oringinal author :RicePasteM
+- This is the desctiption file from the oringinal author :RicePasteM , my version has added a friendly-using GUI, and still using MIT license
+- Thanks to oringinal author RicePasteM again!

 ---